How to Develop an Android App: All Points you Should Consider

 Instrument testing

-As the name indicates, instrument testing assesses an app’s functionality on different devices and gadgets, mainly emulators and old and new android smartphones with different versions of the operating system.
+As the name indicates, instrument testing assesses an app’s functionality on different devices and gadgets, mainly emulators and old and new Android smartphones with different operating system versions.

 The QA team battle-tests an app to ensure it has no glitches that disturb the overall user experience.
-The app build then goes to the client, who further performs light to heavy testing, creates profiles, assesses money transfers and so on.
-We also recommend that clients conduct different community tests before launching an app.
+The app build then goes to the client, who performs light to heavy testing, creates profiles, assesses money transfers, etc. We also recommend that clients conduct different community tests before launching an app.

 Actual users from the target group are incentivized to test the app and submit feedback.

-Once an app passes all the testing measures, it’s time to release the app on the Google Play store, and it has its own guidelines that accelerate the publishing process.
+Once an app passes all the testing measures, it’s time to release the app on the Google Play store, and it has guidelines that accelerate the publishing process.

 How to Submit App to Google Play Store

-Here are 5 tips to follow as you build an Android app and especially before submitting your app for approval:
+Here are five tips to follow as you build an Android app especially before submitting your app for approval:

 - Your app doesn’t have malware, viruses, spam links or unwanted content.

-- It shouldn’t infringe the intellectual property rights of others.
-Either the design assets and code should be 100% original or in the public domain for commercial use.
+- It shouldn’t infringe on the intellectual property rights of others.
+The design assets and code should be 100% original or in the public domain for commercial use.

 - The publisher and developer information should be accurate and true.
 It should not misrepresent, mislead or impersonate someone else.